Decatur, Arkansas

 Decatur is a city, in Benton County, Arkansas, United States.
 The population was 1,773 at the 2020 census.
 It is part of the Northwest Arkansas region.
 This town is named after Commodore Stephen Decatur, Jr.

 Geography

 Decatur is located in western Benton County at (36.337541, -94.456721).
 Arkansas Highway 59 passes through the city, leading north 6 mi to Gravette and 13 mi to the Missouri border, and south 13 mi to Siloam Springs.
 Arkansas Highway 102 leads east 16 mi to Bentonville and west 10 mi to the Oklahoma border.

 According to the United States Census Bureau, Decatur has a total area of 11.7 km2, of which 11.5 sqkm is land and 0.1 sqkm, or 1.21%, is water.

 Natural disaster

-May 26, 2024: A tornado that is reportedly the widest in the history of the state of Arkansas at 1.82 miles wide ravaged the west side of the community.
-They are currently working on rebuilding their houses and getting back on their feet as a community.
+On May 26, 2024, a tornado that was reportedly the widest in the history of the state of Arkansas, at 1.82 miles wide, ravaged the west side of the community.

+Buildings

+The Blessed Stanley Rother Mission Church is the first Catholic church in the world dedicated to Blessed Stanley Rother.